AI-Phil/langflow-local/README.md

 ### Add Alias to `hosts` File

-First create an entry for your Langflow host aliases in the `hosts` file [how to is here](https://www.hostinger.com/tutorials/how-to-edit-hosts-file):
+First create an entry for your Langflow host aliases in the `hosts` file ([how to is here](https://www.hostinger.com/tutorials/how-to-edit-hosts-file)):

 For example, to reference Langflow v1.0.14 as `langflow_1_0_14`, add an entry: